AIDD-LiLab/GatorAffinity/README.md

 ## Acknowledgments

 This work builds upon [ATOMICA](https://github.com/mims-harvard/ATOMICA) framework.
 We thank the ATOMICA authors for making their codebase available.
+We also thank the [SAIR](https://huggingface.co/datasets/SandboxAQ/SAIR) authors for making their dataset accessible to the research community.

 ## Citation
 If you use the code or data in this package, please cite: